 For patients who present with pathologic nipple discharge, FDS is a more recent option to investigate the underlying cause of the discharge.
 It allows direct visualization of small ductal growths and other morphological changes in the major lactiferous ducts and segmental ducts.
 It is the only modality to visualize the intraluminal space directly.

 The main disadvantage is its non-availability.
 It is not indicated for multiple duct discharges.

 Technically, the procedure is performed under local anesthesia.
 As with any new procedure, it has a learning curve, which will lead to a decrease in the failure rate.
-The cannulation rate is usually around 90% that can reach 100% with time.
-The scope is very delicate with a diameter of 0.45 to 1.1 mm and is introduced after serial dilatation of the duct opening with serial dilatory probes (lacrimal probes can be used if specialized equipment is unavailable).
-Mammary ductal ectasia, single or multiple papillomata, complete duct occlusion can all be visualized and accurately diagnosed via this intraluminal examination.
+The cannulation rate is usually around 90% and can reach 100% with time.
+The scope is very delicate, with a diameter of 0.45 to 1.1 mm, and is introduced after serial dilatation of the duct opening with serial dilatory probes (lacrimal probes can be used if specialized equipment is unavailable).
+Mammary ductal ectasia, single or multiple papillomata, and complete duct occlusion can all be visualized and accurately diagnosed via this intraluminal examination.
 This investigation is gaining popularity and is expected to replace galactograms gradually.

 In mild cases that present only with intermittent nipple discharge, after excluding other diseases and confirming MDE, reassurance is adequate and all that is required.

 Patients with discharge and discomfort are advised to treat symptomatically via applying warm compresses over the central part of the breast, wearing a supportive bra with breast pads to absorb any nipple discharge, and maintaining nipple and areola hygiene.
 These measures both ameliorate symptoms of MDE, as well as reduce the risk of infection.